15 Best Places to Shop in Barcelona + Shopping Tips

 Not only is it a great place to try some of the most famous foods in Barcelona, but you can also find fresh produce, meats, seafood, and more for cooking at home.

-It’s one of the best markets in Barcelona, and there are also stalls selling spices, candies, sweets, and souvenirs.
+It’s one of the best markets in Barcelona, and there are also stalls selling spices, saffron, candies, sweets, and other Spanish souvenirs.

-Just be prepared for crowds and slightly higher prices due to its popularity with tourists.
+Just be prepared for crowds and slightly higher prices since it’s really popular with tourists.

 This luxury outlet mall is located about 30 minutes away from Barcelona by car and offers discounts on designer brands like Burberry, Gucci, Prada, Versace, Coach, Jimmy Choo, and more.

-They also have a great selection of Spanish brands like Bimba y Lola and Hoff.
+They also have a good selection of Spanish brands like Bimba y Lola and Hoff.

 Plus, the village itself is designed to look like a traditional Catalan town with beautiful architecture and outdoor spaces to relax in between shopping sprees.